codekiddy2/Visual-Studio-gtkmm/README.md

 **More C++ libraries**

-Beside projects to compile / build gtkmm, there are also projects to build Crypto++, boost, icu GTK+ and many others as well as project templates for Visual Studio including gtkmm, crypto++ and boost.
+Beside projects to compile / build gtkmm, there are also projects to build Crypto++, boost, icu, GTK+ and many others as well as project templates for Visual Studio including gtkmm, crypto++ and boost.

 So that all you have to do is click on